MicrosoftDocs/quantum-docs-pr/articles/welcome.md

 ## Quantum Development Kit Documentation

 The current documentation includes the following additional topics.

-### General quantum computing
-* [Quantum computing concepts](xref:microsoft.quantum.concepts.intro) includes topics such as the relevance of linear algebra to quantum computing, the nature and use of a qubit, how to read a quantum circuit, and more.
-* [Quantum computing glossary](xref:microsoft.quantum.glossary) is a glossary of some crucial terms specific to quantum computing and program development.
-	If you are new to the field, this could be a handy reference as you read through our documentation.

 ### Using Q#
 * [Quantum development techniques](xref:microsoft.quantum.techniques.intro) specifies the core concepts used to create quantum programs in Q#.
 Topics include file structures, operations and functions, working with qubits, and some advanced topics.